Crosby, Rust score as Penguins defeat Devils 4-2

 Rust gave Pittsburgh a three-goal lead 7:30 into the second.
 Jake Guentzel initially deflected Cody Ceci’s point shot, which later hit Rust’s shin pad and went into the net.

-Hughes made it a 3-1 game at 8:45 of the second.
+Hughes made it 3-1 at 8:45 of the second.
 The puck slipped off Yegor Sharangovich’s stick and went to Hughes, who beat an out-of-position DeSmith.

 Wood pulled the Devils within a goal 10:58 into the third period.
 DeSmith committed to the initial shot from Ryan Murray, but he slid a pass to Wood, who scored on a one-timer.
 Damon Severson’s assist tied Ken Daneyko for seventh in Devils history for points by a defenseman.